patricklafrance/shelby/README.md

 #### _beforeBind: function(callback)

-This event handler is called just before the call to `ko.applyBindings` is made.
+This event handler is called just before binding the view model with the DOM.
 If you need to fetch data to initialize your view model, this is the place to do so.`_beforeBind` can be implemented in 2 ways, synchronous and asynchronous.

 If you choose to do synchronous stuff you dont have to call the `callback` function or return anything.